cheap-glitch/vim.help/CONTRIBUTING.md

 Here are a few suggestions to contribute to the project:
   * check the pages for any broken formatting and [report it](https://github.com/cheap-glitch/vim.help/issues/new?labels=bug%2C+parser&template=1_parsing_error.md)
     (and you'll learn about Vim as a bonus!)
-  * write a parser for some unprocessed help files (cf. [About the parsers](#about-the-parsers))
+  * write a parser for some unprocessed help files (cf. [About the parser](#about-the-parser))
   * improve the HTML/CSS wrapper

 ## Contributing guidelines

-Thank you for  contributing to **vim.help**!
-Please follow  the guidelines below to ensure that your work is beneficial to the project:

-1. Consider opening an issue before submitting any sizable PR, especially if it touches on the internal logic of the parser.
+1. Consider **opening an issue before submitting any sizable PR**, especially if it touches on the internal logic of the parser.

 2. Try your best to respect the code style:
     * [smart  tabs](https://www.emacswiki.org/emacs/SmartTabs):  tablatures  for